 He has recently started a new research project on the sources of great wealth in the global economy in the 21st century.
 The study examines the effect of distinct institutional elements in explaining the formation of great wealth.

 Victor Nee is Director of the Economic Sociology Lab at Cornell.
-Recent post-Cornell members of the Economic Sociology Lab include: Mario Molina (Postdoctoral Fellow, NYU Abu Dhabi); Lucas Drouhot (Postdoctoral Fellow, Max Planck Institute, Gottingen, Germany); Daniel DellaPosta (Assistant Professor of Sociology, Penn State); Hilary Holbrow (Assistant Professor of Sociology, Indiana University, Bloomington); Michael Siemon (Data Scientist, Albeado.com, Santa Clara); Shuo Zhang (Assistant Professor, Central University of Finance and Economics, Beijing); Yujun Wang (Associate Professor of Sociology, Renmin University, China); Scott Golder (Senior Manager, Data Scientist, Capital One); Christopher Yenkey (Assistant Professor, Sonoco International Business School, University of South Carolina); and Barbara Oh (Assistant Director, Learning Strategies Center, Cornell); Lisha Liu (Assistant Professor of Organization and Management at Shanghai Jiao Tong University).
+Recent post-Cornell members of the Economic Sociology Lab include: Mario Molina (Postdoctoral Fellow, NYU Abu Dhabi); Lucas Drouhot (Postdoctoral Fellow, Max Planck Institute, Gottingen, Germany); Daniel DellaPosta (Assistant Professor of Sociology, Penn State); Hilary Holbrow (Assistant Professor of Sociology, Indiana University, Bloomington); Michael Siemon (Data Scientist, Albeado.com, Santa Clara); Shuo Zhang (Assistant Professor, Central University of Finance and Economics, Beijing); Yujun Wang (Associate Professor of Sociology, Renmin University, China); Scott Golder (Senior Manager, Data Scientist, Capital One); Christopher Yenkey (Assistant Professor, Sonoco International Business School, University of South Carolina); Barbara Oh (Assistant Director, Learning Strategies Center, Cornell); Lisha Liu (Assistant Professor of Organization and Management at Shanghai Jiao Tong University).

 In April, 2020 Victor Nee was elected to the American Academy of Arts and Sciences.
 More details »